Seminarian Formation Program

 “I will give you shepherds after my own heart.”
 Jeremiah 3:15

-The Seminary Formation program is centered around forming seminarians in the four pillars of priestly formation:
+The Seminary Formation program is centered around forming seminarians in the four dimensions of priestly formation:

 Assists seminarians in developing their character and personality so that they become for others a bridge to Christ by a threefold progression of knowledge of self, acceptance of self, and gift of self.